RSC Anderlecht: Superleague Formula

 The Superleague Formula was a race class that existed between 2008 and 2011.
 The competition counted 16 to 19 teams, with every race car typically linked to an international football club.
 The team of R.S.C.
 Anderlecht won the championship in the 2010 season.

 Futsal

-For the 2022–23 season, RSC Anderlecht took over the First Division and multiple UEFA Futsal Champions League participant FP Halle-Gooik and renamed it RSC Anderlecht Futsal.
-The team plays in Roosdaal, at the Belleheide Center, a new arena with a capacity of 1,200 spectators.
+For the 2022–23 season, RSC Anderlecht took over the Belgian First Division club FP Halle-Gooik and renamed it RSC Anderlecht Futsal.

+At that time, the team was already a regular UEFA Futsal Champions League participant, and it had been in the top-10 of the UEFA Futsal Club Ranking continuously for the previous years.